VA Loans With Judgments And Tax Liens Mortgage Guidelines

 We will cover the topic of filing bankruptcy on a different blog, but many folks that have multiple judgments and get their bank accounts and/or wages garnished by judgment creditors should seriously think about filing bankruptcy.

-- A bankruptcy is a get out of debt card and can only use it once every 10 years so just one little judgment, maybe the best thing to do is make payment arrangements
+- Just one little judgment, maybe the best thing to do is make payment arrangements

-- Consumers who have multiple high dollar amount default judgments, bankruptcy may be best alternative
+Consumers who have multiple high dollar amount default judgments, bankruptcy may be the best alternative.

 The U.S. Department of Veteran Affairs does not have any credit score requirements nor any debt to income ratio requirements.

-- The Gustan Cho Team at USA Mortgage has no mortgage overlays on VA Loans
+- Gustan Cho Associates Mortgage Group has no overlays on VA Loans

 - Veteran Borrowers can get 100% financing on VA Loans with no closing costs